InductiveComputerScience/infracore/README.md

 ### Program -- Your Program

 An infracore program consist of a function that takes the devices it uses as input.
-For example, a game needs a screen to display the game, an audio device to play sound, a clock to keep track of time and a disk for the game data:
+For example, this program can use the screen and read data from and write data to the disk.

 ```
 void Program(ScreenStructure *screen1, DiskStructure *disk1){
   ...
 }
 ```

+Another example would be a game.
+It needs a screen to display the game, an audio device to play sound, a clock to keep track of time and a disk for the game data.
+Then you would pass the following devices to the program: screen, audio, clock and disk.

 ### Makefile -- Builds the Program
 Finally, the program needs to be built.